 Questions (clarifications) Answers Comments How should the calling of Key Points be organized amongst the Technical Specialist and Assistant Technical Specialist?
-Key Point for man or lady performed separately: called by the Technical Specialist.
-Key Points for man or lady performed simultaneously: Key Point for lady called by the Technical Specialist.
-Key Point for man called by the Assistant Technical Specialist.
-Key Point for both man and lady: called by the Technical Specialist.
+Key Point for Man or Woman performed separately: Key Points for Woman called by the Technical Specialist.
+Key Points for Man called by the Assistant Technical Specialist.
+Key Points for Man or Woman performed simultaneously: Key Point for Woman called by the Technical Specialist.
+Key Point for Man called by the Assistant Technical Specialist.
+Key Point for both Man and Woman: called by the Technical Specialist.
 The Technical Panel may be organized so the Assistant Technical Specialist has the duty to double check one of the partners and the Technical Controller has the duty to double check the other partner.
-For season 2020/21, the Key Points called by the Assistant Technical Specialist are: Junior: 1TTF-, KP2 and KP4 2TTF-, KP2 and KP4 Senior: 1FS-, KP2 and KP4 What does "correct Edge" mean as a Key Point Feature?
+For season 2021/22, the Key Points called by the Assistant Technical Specialist are: Junior: 1BL-, KP2 and KP4 2BL-, KP2 and KP4 Senior: 1MB-, KP2 and KP3 What does "correct Edge" mean as a Key Point Feature?
 It means that the Edge is clean for the whole duration of the Step.
 The definition of an Edge is "the visible tracing of a skate on one foot that is on one curve".
 If a Key Point Feature reads "correct Edge" on a short Step, what happens if the curve is not clearly visible?
 On a short Step, the curve produced on the ice may be hardly visible.
 As long as the skating foot leans on the correct side, with no obvious forced tracing, from the beginning to the end of the Step, the Technical Panel will assume that a distinct curve is produced.
-For season 2020/21, this Q&A applies to all Key Points.